Just when you thought babka couldn’t get any better, this recipe fills the delectable treat with delicious chocolate chestnut spread.

 This should last about two weeks in a tightly sealed container in the fridge.

-Divide the dough in half and roll out one half on a piece of parchment paper or silpat lightly dusted with flour if necessary.
+Divide the dough in half and roll out one half on a piece of Gefen Parchment Paper or silpat lightly dusted with flour if necessary.
 It should roll out to a rectangle about 10 x 13 inches, approximately a quarter inch thick

 Spread half the chestnut chocolate mixture in a thin layer over the dough.
 Sprinkle with half the chocolate chips, and half the cinnamon and brown sugar and flaked salt if desired.